 We have selected these tablets to be sure that you only get the best given your requirements.
 Your answered questions will tell us what is best for you.

 There is a growing trend of tablets with optional keyboards.
 The first iteration of these keyboards was something of an afterthought.
 But now some of them have seriously upped their game.
 Now many of these tablets are able to replace your laptop.
 Windows tablets with a detachable keyboard are often referred to as 2 in 1.
-Some laptop, mostly tablet.
-Apple has a keyboard for iOS, but not considered that advanced, and some better models are available.
+Part laptop, mostly tablet.
+Apple has also embraced the need for a keyboard for their more advanced tablets as an optional accessory.

 Many people are now turning away from laptops and computers to tablets.
 This is because operating systems are catching up on where the demand is going.
-Windows tablets use the same operating system as their computer counterparts, Windows 10, just in tablet mode.
-Apple’s iOS 11 for iPad has moved away from a large iPhone to something between that and a MacBook, allowing people to be able to use it as a laptop.
+Windows tablets use the same operating system as their computer counterparts.
+Apple’s operating system for iPad has moved away from the pure iPhone operating system to something between that and a MacBook, allowing people to be able to use it as a laptop.
 Android tablets have remained their own device, but as the first to properly have keyboards they have always been able to operate as a laptop.